Community organizations partner to aid families displaced by Buchanan apartment complex fire - Leader Publications

 “Everything is destroyed by smoke and water.
 The apartment is basically gone,” Scoggin said.
 “There were some irreplaceable things in that apartment, like a teacup my grandmother had gotten in India that was important to me and photos of my children and a lot of antiques that were really special to my husband and me.”

-Though Scoggin had no renter’s insurance, she is lucky to have family nearby.
-Her in-laws even set up a GoFundMe page that had raised nearly $5,000 as of Wednesday morning.
+Though Scoggin had no renter’s insurance, she said she is lucky to have family nearby.
+Her in-laws set up a GoFundMe page that had raised nearly $5,000 as of Wednesday morning.
 However, many residents do have access to the same help Scoggin got from her family, which is why Buchanan charitable organizations stepped in to help.

 Since the fire, community organizations, including Redbud Area Ministries, Michigan Gateway Community Foundation and the American Red Cross, have partnered to collect resources to aid families displaced by the fire.